Anton Fase

-Anton Fase (born 6 February 2000) is a Dutch professional footballer who plays as forward.
+Anton Quinten Olivier Fase (born 6 February 2000) is a Dutch professional footballer who plays as a forward for Super League club PSIM Yogyakarta.

 Club career

+Jong AZ

-He made his Eerste Divisie debut for Jong AZ on 1 September 2017 in a game against Jong FC Utrecht, coming on as a late substitute for Abdel Malek El Hasnaoui.
+Fase made his Eerste Divisie debut for Jong AZ on 1 September 2017 in a game against Jong Utrecht, coming on as a late substitute for Abdel Malek El Hasnaoui.
 In total, he only made seven appearances and one goal for Jong AZ for three seasons, partly due to an upper leg injury that kept him out of circulation for most of the 2019–20 season.